Inventory management techniques: 7 methods for success

 7. MOQ vs EOQ

 MOQ (Minimum Order Quantity) and EOQ (Economic Order Quantity) are key concepts in inventory management.
-MOQ is the smallest amount of a product a supplier is willing to sell, which businesses need to factor into their purchasing decisions.
+It is the smallest amount of a product a supplier is willing to sell, which businesses need to factor into their purchasing decisions.

 EOQ, on the other hand, is the number of items that a company should order to minimize its total inventory costs.
 By understanding these quantities, businesses can optimize their inventory management strategies, keeping costs low while meeting customer demand.